 As October rolled around and Hagrid’s massive pumpkins began to appear around the castle, Hermione had decided to augment her curriculum even further by planning a night of Muggle trick-or-treating for her pupils.
-She could easily do several weeks of lessons on various Muggle holidays and customs, culminating in a fun interactive event on Halloween.
-She had originally planned to talk with the residents of Hogsmeade and then take her students door to door there but Minerva had suggested a more practical approach when she had spoken to the older witch about the idea.
-Instead of having to explain the concept of trick-or-treating to the entire village and implementing the precautions that would be necessary to take a moderately large group of underage witches and wizards outside of Hogwarts’ magical protections, the students would simply go around the castle instead.
+It would be easy to do several weeks of lessons on the various Muggle holidays and customs before culminating in a fun interactive event on Halloween.
+In planning, she had originally thought to talk with the residents of Hogsmeade and then take her students door to door there but when she had discussed the idea with Minerva, the older witch had suggested a simpler idea.
+Instead of having to explain the concept of trick-or-treating to the entire village and implementing the precautions that would be necessary to take a moderately large group of underage witches and wizards outside of Hogwarts’ magical protections, the students could trick-or-treat around the castle instead.

 Hermione frowned at her orderly checklist again.
 She had to speak with him.
 She was too much of a perfectionist not do everything in her power to ensure that everyone participated.
 Even if he flat-out refused, which she thought was highly likely, she would still be able to check off the box beside his name and be comforted by the fact that she had at least asked.
-By this point she was somewhat worried that the prickly wizard might be offended if he learned that she had spoken with the entire staff about the event save for him.
+The other thing to consider was how the prickly wizard would respond if he learned that she had spoken with the entire staff about the event save for him.
 Snape barely acknowledged her existence as it was; she certainly didn’t want to give him additional reasons to hate her.

 With a deep sigh of resignation, Hermione allowed the parchment to roll up upon itself and stood from her desk.
 Rolling her shoulders to dispel her unease, she grabbed her bag and headed down to the dungeons.
 She knew that she’d be able to breathe easier once this unpleasant task was complete.